İzmir Women's Museum

 İzmir Women's Museum is a museum in İzmir, Turkey.
 It is at 38°25′15″N 27°08′32″E in Konak secondary municipality of İzmir.
+It is the first women's museum to be established in Turkey.
 The museum building is a three floor-historical building in Tilkilik neighborhood.
-With a bay window it is a typical İzmir house.
+With a bay window it is a "typical" İzmir house, with a total of 13 rooms.
 It was opened on 23 January 2014.

-During the opening ceremony, Konak mayor Hakan Tartan said that the municipality takes side with women.
+History

+İzmir Women's Museum is a museum in İzmir, Turkey.
+It is at 38°25′15″N 27°08′32″E in Konak secondary municipality of İzmir.
+It is the first women's museum to be established in Turkey.

+The museum building is a three floor-historical building in the Tilkilik neighborhood.
+With a bay window it is a typical İzmir house, with features from European and traditional Turkish architecture.
+It was opened on 23 January 2014.

-Museum has a total of 13 rooms.
-In the ground floor, there is a photo of Mustafa Kemal Atatürk, the founder of modern Turkey dancing with his apoted daughter Nebile during the wedding ceremony of the later.
+The museum has a total of 13 rooms.
+In the ground floor, there is a photo of Mustafa Kemal Atatürk, the founder of modern Turkey dancing with his adopted daughter Nebile Hanim during the wedding ceremony of the latter.
 Various attire including golden-embroidery bindallı are displayed.
-A photo timeline of Turkish women, a library and a video room are also in the ground floor.
+A photo timeline of Turkish women, a library and a video room are also on the ground floor.